 Our attendees range in experience from students and new graduates, through to career professionals with more than 30 years in the industry.
 Our professional attendees work in many roles, including software engineers, CTO-level executives, DevOps engineers, data scientists, front-end engineers, and mobile developers.

 48% of our attendees had never attended a Python-focused conference before North Bay Python.
 15% of our attendees made North Bay Python their first tech conference.

-Most of the talk slots will be short—approximately 25 to 30 minutes.
+Most of the talk slots will be short—approximately 30 minutes.
 If your ideas would benefit from a longer slot, please explain in your submission how you would use the additional time.

 This is a single track conference, so your talk needs to hold the attention of both beginners and experienced developers.
 That doesn't mean every talk needs to be a beginner-level talk.

 If you're talking about advanced concepts, people who are new to Python or your library should come away excited about the possibilities, and be aware of the concepts they need to learn to get there.

 Here are just a few topics we think might go well in the North Bay Python program.
 If you have a talk idea on a subject not listed here and you think it fits well with our community and mission, we would love to hear about it!

 First time speakers are welcomed and we want to help!
 We offer mentorship, feedback, and host live drop-in workshops online.
 Above all we want you to be successful and have a good time telling other attendees about your ideas!